df-map-archive/dfma-map-file-archive/README.md

 ### 2018 April

-- Download and preserve *.fdfmap* files from https://mkv25.net/dfma/ in this repo
+- Download and preserve *.fdf-map* files from https://mkv25.net/dfma/ in this repo

 ### 2018 June
 - Download and preserve MySQL data attached to *fdf-maps*